 - small bunch of coriander or parsley

-Add the tomato paste, water, sugar and salt and bring everything to a boil.
-Stir in the pumpkin, lower the heat and simmer for about 20 to 30 minutes, depending on how big the pumpkin cubes are.
+- Add the tomato paste, water, sugar, and salt and bring everything to a boil.
+Stir in the pumpkin, lower the heat and simmer for about 20 to 30 minutes, depending on the size of the cubes.
 You might need to add extra water if it gets too dry.

 - Sprinkle with some of the mint and serve with the herbed yogurt and naan bread.

 - Mix the yogurt with the grated garlic and the chopped herbs.
 Add some salt to taste.